Core Resources

 Core

 The Genomics and Pharmacology Facility is part of the NCI's Center for Cancer Research (CCR), within the Developmental Therapeutics Branch.
-Its mission is to manage and assess molecular interaction data obtained through multiple platforms, increase the understanding of the effect of those interactions on the chemosensitivity of cancer, and create tools that will facilitate that process.
-Translation of that information will be directed towards the recognition of diagnostic and therapeutic cancer biomarkers and directed cancer therapy Established Technologies: The Miner Suite of Bioinformatic Ap… [learn more]
+Its mission is to manage and assess pharmacogenomic data obtained through multiple platforms.
+We facilitate the user’s ability to explore and understand those interactions in the context of chemosensitivity of cancers and create tools to facilitate that process.
+Recognition of diagnostic and therapeutic cancer biomarkers and directed cancer therapy will be the goals.
+Established Technologies The Miner Suite of Bioinformatic Applications: T… [learn more]

 Statistical Support at ABCS